awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

 **Note**
 If you are signed in as an IAM user, you can configure and save your preferences for viewing code and other console settings\.
 For more information, see [Working with User Preferences](user-preferences.md)\.

-## View AWS CodeCommit Repository Details \(Git\)<a name="how-to-view-repository-details-git"></a>
+## View CodeCommit Repository Details \(Git\)<a name="how-to-view-repository-details-git"></a>

-To use Git from a local repo to view details about AWS CodeCommit repositories, run the git remote show command\.
+To use Git from a local repo to view details about CodeCommit repositories, run the git remote show command\.

-Before you perform these steps, connect the local repo to the AWS CodeCommit repository\.
+Before you perform these steps, connect the local repo to the CodeCommit repository\.
 For instructions, see [Connect to a Repository](how-to-connect.md)\.

-1. Run the git remote show *remote\-name* command, where *remote\-name* is the alias of the AWS CodeCommit repository \(by default, `origin`\)\.
+1. Run the git remote show *remote\-name* command, where *remote\-name* is the alias of the CodeCommit repository \(by default, `origin`\)\.
 **Tip**
-To get a list of AWS CodeCommit repository names and their URLs, run the git remote \-v command\.
+To get a list of CodeCommit repository names and their URLs, run the git remote \-v command\.

-   For example, to view details about the AWS CodeCommit repository with the alias `origin`:
+   For example, to view details about the CodeCommit repository with the alias `origin`:

    ```
    git remote show origin